appfair/App/docs/index.md

 For example, a link that directs the user to install Minecraft is: `https://appfair.app/fair#cask/minecraft`.

+#### How can I submit an update to my app?

+Apps that are distributed through [appfair.net](https://www.appfair.net) will have their updates automatically reflected in the catalog the next time it is generated (hourly).

+For apps distributed through Homebrew Casks, updates can be registered by following [these instructions](https://docs.brew.sh/How-To-Open-a-Homebrew-Pull-Request#submit-a-new-version-of-an-existing-cask).

 #### Can I distribute an iOS app with the App Fair?

 Homebrew Casks only support macOS apps.
 There is experimental support for creating iOS apps through [appfair.net](https://www.appfair.net/#how-do-i-target-either-macos-or-ios-instead-of-both), but there is currently no well-supported channel for their distribution.
+This is expected to change in the near future.

 <br />